Hitler Didi

-The title of the show has been called "disturbing" by the Anti-Defamation League.
-In North America and Europe, the show is known as General Didi.

 Plot

-Indira Sharma, who is the sole bread winner in her family, falls in love with Rishi Kumar.
-They both marry after facing so many obstacles.
-Indira got diagnosed with brain tumor has 28 days to survive.
-So she tried her best to make her family members settle without her less span of time.
+Indira Sharma, who is the sole breadwinner in her family, falls in love with Rishi Kumar.
+They both marry after facing a lot of obstacles.
+Indira was diagnosed with brain tumor and has 30 days to live.
+So she tried her best to make her family members settle without her help in the less span of time.
 She also fulfilled her remaining wishes within those days.
-While letting Rishi marry Shweta, her tumor bursted.
-It was revealed she was pregnant and Shweta hid Indira's pregnancy from everyone under the scolding of Rishi's mother.
-To repent her mistake, Shweta becomes to surrogate mother of Indira's child.
+She forces Rishi to marry Shweta and while their marriage her tumor bursts.
+It was revealed that Indira was pregnant and Shweta hid Indira's pregnancy from everyone under the scolding of Rishi's mother.
+To repent her mistake, Shweta becomes a surrogate mother of Indira's child.
 She gives birth to Indira and Rishi's daughter, Indu.